-A gloss paint finish on interior and exterior woodwork is durable and looks great.
-It doesn’t have to be brilliant white, either.
-You can get pre-mixed gloss in dozens of shades, or mixed to order.
+Wondering how to gloss a door, window or interior woodwork?
+Applying gloss paint to interior and exterior woodwork remains a popular way to ensure a smart, durable finish.
+Gloss paint need not be brilliant white, either — you can get pre-mixed gloss in dozens of shades, or mixed to order.

-- Many professional decorators use liquid gloss over undercoat.
+- Many professional decorators use liquid gloss over an undercoat

-- Non-drip is good if you are doing lots of vertical surfaces, such as doors and architrave.
+- Non-drip gloss paint is good if you are doing lots of vertical surfaces, such as doors and architrave

 - One coat creates a good-looking finish very quickly and is ideal if you want to put a fresh coat on paintwork of a similar colour.

-For this job we’re painting over a darkstained window frame to lighten up a gloomy room.
+For this job we’re painting over a dark-stained window frame in order to lighten up a gloomy room, but those wondering how to gloss a door can use the same steps.
 We’re going to use the undercoat and liquid gloss method, but many of the steps below can be used to help you get a great finish with any gloss system you choose.

-Preparation is key to a good finish with any paint product, but with gloss you’ll get noticeably better results if you spend a little extra time preparing the surface.
+Preparation is key to a good finish — you’ll get noticeably better results if you spend a little extra time preparing the surface.
 The simple step of rubbing down the undercoat with wet and dry paper, for example, helps the gloss to flow on better, giving a shiner finish to the job.